Skip to content

 Why NH Pricing Transparency Matters

 Of the 10+ major NH pest control providers researched — Modern, JP, Colonial, Garfield, Anchor, Fox, Ehrlich, Precision, NW, Dependable, Insight, and Aptive — none publish list pricing on their websites.
 All require a free inspection before quoting.
-The only firm price data from named NH operators come from third-party reviews: Insight Pest Solutions Manchester Angi-verified at $129 for a wasp/ant single visit; Identify Pest Control Manchester at $250 on Yelp for a one-time treatment.
-Publishing the full 2026 pricing ladder is itself a trust differentiator in a market where opacity is the norm.
+Because there is no public price reference, the reliable path for a homeowner is to book a free inspection, get a written severity classification, and compare written quotes from more than one operator.

 Key Local Data

-Hillsborough and Rockingham counties together contain approximately 316,614 housing units — about 48% of NH's total stock — making southern NH the highest-volume carpenter ant service market in the state.
+Hillsborough and Rockingham counties together contain approximately 316,614 housing units — about 48% of NH's total stock — making southern NH the highest-volume carpenter ant service market in the state (US Census ACS).

 Common Questions